aflin/rampart/docs/source/sql4.rst

 Any index – unique or non-unique, sorted order or Metamorph – can be eliminated if it is no longer needed.
 The DROP INDEX command is used to remove an index.
-The format of this command is similar to the DROP TABLE command illustrated in Chapter [chp:TabDef].
+The format of this command is similar to the DROP TABLE command illustrated in :ref:`sql1:Removing a Table`.

 ::